phpMv/ubiquity/docs/createproject.rst

 long names
 ^^^^^^^^^^^
-Example of creation of the **blog** project, connected to the **bogDb** database, with generation of all models and integration of phpMv-toolkit
+Example of creation of the **blog** project, connected to the **bogDb** database, with generation of all models and integration of semantic theme

 .. code-block:: bash

-   Ubiquity new blog --dbName=blogDb --all-models=true --phpmv=semantic
+   Ubiquity new blog --dbName=blogDb --all-models=true --themes=semantic

 Testing
 -------